highlight/highlight/blog-content/lw5-clickhouse-performance-optimization.md

 and Session metadata.
 Not only do we need to gracefully handle the volume and daily spikes in the traffic patterns, but we also need to ensure that the data is ingested in an efficient format that is performant to query.

+About a year ago, once we started onboarding larger customers, we started hitting scaling issues with our Clickhouse set up that warranted several "phases" of improvements to our query and ingest systems.
+This post goes through the initial realization that we had a challenge on our hands, and how we tackled it.

 ## The Incident

-As our data ingest has grown, we have needed to make improvements to our ClickHouse configuration to keep up and further improve query performance.
-For example, one day, we onboarded a large customer that sends close to 1 billion trace spans a day, adding another terabyte to our data ingestion.
+One day, we onboarded a large customer that sent close to 1 billion trace spans a day, adding another terabyte to our data ingestion.
 Beyond the total volume, the larger problem was in the number of small batches of rows inserted into ClickHouse.
 Our Kafka queue responsible for buffering data started accruing a backlog, and we quickly noticed that the rate of trace insertion into ClickHouse was significantly lower than the number